gramineproject/graphene/Documentation/manpages/gsc.rst

 Allowing dynamic file contents via Graphene protected files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    Docker volumes can include Graphene protected files.
-As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the application-specific manifest.
+As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the manifest.
 The complete and secure use of protected files may require additional steps.

 Integration of Docker Secrets
 -----------------------------